lucaswiix/WiixSpeech/README.md

 I asked these questions for myself and the answer to both was Yes.
 So, I developed a Mobile application in which you can add as many as you want to a playlist and listen to them repeatedly every day, all day and free.
 (Really free!
 No ads, no accounts upgrades or some else bullshits).

+## Considering donating us.

-## I did it with my heart, tho the company that produces beer does not do it, so, considering donating us.
+I did it with my heart, tho the company that produces beer does not do it, so, considering donating us.

 [Paypal](https://www.paypal.com/donate/?hosted_button_id=HVT7JM4KL3532)

+### Latest Donations
+- Pedro Barreto $3
+- Savio Henrique $2

 ## License